-See attached excel forms.

-In general students were very pleased with her, her positive energy, the skills they acquired and the feedback was, by and large, very positive, including an enthusiastic "Bring her back!" among other enthusiastic responses.
+See attached excel forms and screen shots with statistics.
+In general students were very pleased with her, her positive energy, the skills they acquired and the feedback was, by and large, very positive with students being very pleased at having a no-nonsense, relatable, down-to-earth, outstanding professional giving them advice on a wide range of topics in interpreting from starting your own business, study techniques, interpreting techniques, ethical dilemmas, among other topics.